benburrill/picoputt/README.md

 ```

 For a grid with $n$ points, from the skeleton of the algorithm I've laid out so far, the sequential time complexity is $O(n)$,
-and when parallelized, there are $O(\log(n))$ stages.
+and when parallelized, there are $O(\log(n))$ stages (same as parallel prefix sum).
+By contrast, in a more conventional "full-multigrid" iterative relaxation algorithm
+(see for example Pritt 1996[^pritt1996]),
-A "full-multigrid" iterative relaxation algorithm would also have $O(n)$ sequential time complexity, but would require $O(\log(n)^2)$ stages.
+although each FMG cycle also has $O(n)$ sequential time complexity, when parallelized they require $O(\log(n)^2)$ stages.
+Many other alternatives (eg FFT-based approaches) also fall short in either sequential or parallel complexity.

-So at least in theory, with sufficiently large grid sizes, on a GPU with sufficiently many cores, this algorithm should be faster.
+So at least in theory, with sufficiently large grid sizes, on a GPU with sufficiently many cores,
+our algorithm should be faster (at the cost of potentially undesirable results for non-conservative fields).
-We just need to find a weighting scheme for nearby path integrals that produces acceptable results in our pyramid.
+We just need to find a weighting scheme of nearby path integrals in the pyramid that minimizes the amount of jankiness
+to a level undetectable by the player.

 The simplest case is the $2^k + 1$ grid sizes, as those can be perfectly subdivided.
 I found a good weighting scheme for these $2^k + 1$ grids quite quickly: